-The intentional or negligent abuse of a dominant position is subject to fines (see below).
+Intentional or negligent abuse of a dominant position is subject to fines.
 In addition, section 26 of the Cartel Act empowers the Cartel Court to order measures intended to weaken or even eliminate the dominant position, even for first-time abuse.

-Upon application by the official parties, the Cartel Court increasingly imposes considerable fines (both in cartel, vertical and abuse cases as well as gun-jumping).
+Upon application by the official parties, the Cartel Court increasingly imposes considerable fines (in cartel, vertical and abuse cases as well as gun-jumping).
 For example:

-- €75.4 million against the main elevator companies operating on the Austrian market for customer allocation; - €20.8 million against REWE, a large food retailer, for price-fixing/maintenance agreements with its suppliers; - €1.1 million against breweries for boycotting cash & carry retailers with draft beer; - €75,000 against five (rather small) driving schools in Graz for price fixing; - €7 million against Europay Austria for abuse of a dominant market position and infringement of the prohibition of cartels (fixing of certain fees in connection with debit cards); and - €1.5 million against Lenzing, the worldwide market leader in the production of lyocell because of the implementation of a merger prior to clearance.
+- €75.4 million against the main elevator companies operating on the Austrian market for customer allocation; - €20.8 million against REWE, a large food retailer, for price-fixing and maintenance agreements with its suppliers; - €17.5 million against 30 freight-forwarding companies (members of the Freight Forwarding Agents Consolidated Consignment Conference (the SSK)) for price fixing; - €2.1 million against various companies in the electronic industry for vertical pricing agreements; - €1.1 million against breweries for boycotting cash-and-carry retailers with draft beer; - €75,000 against five (rather small) driving schools in Graz for price fixing; - €7 million against Europay Austria for abuse of a dominant market position and infringement of the prohibition of cartels (fixing of certain fees in connection with debit cards); and - €1.5 million against Lenzing, the worldwide market leader in the production of lyocell because of the implementation of a merger prior to clearance.